DETAILED ACTION

 the prompt corresponds to a plurality of behaviors each associated with a different scenario of the […] game […]; and

-the prompt includes natural language and a programmatic definition of at least one of the behaviors;
+a programmatic definition of at least one of the behaviors;

-determining, based on the received user input and the prompt associated with the […] game […], a model output associated with the multimodal […] model, wherein the multimodal […]model is associated with the first content type and a second content type, wherein the model output comprises generated natural language model output and generated [script] output;
+determining, based on the received user input and the prompt associated with the […] game […], a model output associated with the multimodal […] model, wherein the multimodal […] model is associated with the first content type and a second content type, wherein the model output comprises generated natural language model output and generated [script] output;

 executing one or more instructions of the generated [script] output to control functionality of the […] game […]; and